-Because Biden loosened the 30% tariff on solar equipment to 14% to 15% and doubled the allowed import number, consumers will have a wider range of options when purchasing equipment to go solar.
+Because Biden lessened the 30% tariff on solar equipment to 14% to 15% and doubled the allowed import number, consumers will have a wider range of options when purchasing equipment to go solar.

-In other words, the U.S. will accept a larger number of solar panel components from foreign solar manufacturers, specifically in China, with fewer taxes placed on them.
+In sum, the U.S. will accept a greater number of solar panel components from foreign solar manufacturers, specifically in China, with fewer taxes placed on them.

-This is an important move by Biden because it lowers the hurdle to transition to clean energy at a time when sustainable sources are needed more than ever.
+This is an important move by Biden.
+It lowers the hurdle to transition to clean energy at a time when people need sustainable energy sources more than ever.
 In an attempt to curb climate change, the eased tariffs make moving to clean energy more feasible.

-The Biden administration also said it’s starting talks with Mexico and Canada to allow imported duty-free products from them, or in other words, without any taxes at all.
+The Biden administration also said it’s starting talks with Mexico and Canada to allow imported duty-free products from them, or in other words, without any taxes.
 In addition, the administration is exempting a certain type of panel — bifacial — from the tariff (i.e., taxes, levies).

 The exempt bifacial solar panel is two-sided and helps ensure U.S. solar generation continues at the pace needed to meet Biden’s clean energy target.
 This is because bifacial panels can produce more solar power than traditional one-sided panels within the same amount of time.